Optimization using MATLAB

 $$ \nabla^2 L(x,\lambda) = \nabla^2 f(x) + \sum_{i}\lambda_{\rm ineq}(i)\nabla^2 c_i(x) + \sum_{j}\lambda_{\rm eq}(i)\nabla^2 ceq_j(x) $$

 where $c_i(x), i =1,\ldots,N$ and $ceq_j(x), j =1,\ldots,M$ are equality and inequality constraints.
 The $\lambda$’s are Lagrangian multipliers.
-The notations are little nonstandard but I did with the intention that you can easily relate it to the MATLAB’s syntax.
-In the example above we just had one inequality constraint.
-However, if one have multiple contraints then one can have a loop and iteratively add them up as follows (just syntactical representation):
+The notations may seem unconventional, but they are chosen to align with MATLAB’s syntax for easier understanding.
+In the previous example, we had only one inequality constraint.
+However, when dealing with multiple constraints, you can employ a loop to iteratively add them.
+Here’s a syntactical representation:

 Hobj % Hessian of the objective